About Fresh Bowl

 Who are the investors of Fresh Bowl?

-Investors of Fresh Bowl include Tuesday Capital, New Ground Ventures, Mana Ventures and Betaworks.
+Investors of Fresh Bowl include Betaworks, Tuesday Capital, New Ground Ventures and Mana Ventures.

 Who are Fresh Bowl's competitors?

-Competitors of Fresh Bowl include Byte Foods and 2 more.
+Competitors of Fresh Bowl include Simply Good Jars and 4 more.

 Compare Fresh Bowl to Competitors